What happens to architectural knowledge when the files won’t open

-This work is currently supported through two ARC LIEF grants: LE220100057 The Australian Emulation Network: Born Digital Cultural Collections Access, and LE250100051 The Australian Emulation Network Phase 2 – Extending the Reach.
-I am also the University of Melbourne node leader on the proposed ARC Centre of Excellence (CE260100027) Born Digital Cultural Heritage, where I lead research into architectural digital archives.
+This work is supported through two ARC LIEF grants: LE220100057 The Australian Emulation Network: Born Digital Cultural Collections Access, and LE250100051 The Australian Emulation Network Phase 2 – Extending the Reach.
+An ARC Future Fellowship application on digital fragility in the built environment is currently under assessment.
+I was CI 17 on the shortlisted ARC Centre of Excellence in Born Digital Cultural Heritage (CE260100027).

 This approach positions the archive as both a technical system and a site of power.
-Whether working on the Greg Burgess archive, partnering with GLAM institutions, or examining legacy workflows in Australian architectural practice, I focus on what disappears, who controls disappearance, and how designers might reclaim agency over their digital pasts—before memory is overwritten by the next software update.
+Whether working on the Gregory Burgess Architects Archive, partnering with GLAM institutions, or examining legacy workflows in Australian architectural practice, I focus on what disappears, who controls disappearance, and how designers might reclaim agency over their digital pasts — before memory is overwritten by the next software update.
+In 2022, I curated two exhibitions on the Burgess Archive: at the Dulux Gallery (Melbourne School of Design) and the Noel Shaw Gallery (Baillieu Library, University of Melbourne), bringing four decades of architectural practice — from hand-drawn sketches to early digital files — into public view.

 Blog